-Set up your lumber roughly where your bed will be so that you may find out where to dig your post holes.
+Position the lumber roughly where your bed will be so that you may find out where to dig your post holes.

 Don't let your bolts hit each other

-Pre-drill the holes for your lag bolts.
+Pre-drill the holes for the lag bolts.

 Notice how the corner bolts are staggered so that they do not hit each other, and the washers are oriented the same way.

 - Once the bed is fully assembled, flip it over and position it in the holes.
 You may need to pull it out and dig out some of the holes a little more in order for the bed to sit properly.
 Use a level to make sure the bed is level.

 - Fill the bed with a mix of soil and compost.

 Your raised bed is now ready for your FarmBot installation.